bvdcode/mattermost-real-retention/README.md

 ### Safety

 - 🔒 Never deletes files linked to active posts
-- 📝 Detailed logging of all operations
+- 📝 Detailed logging of all operations with sensitive data sanitization
 - 🧪 Dry run mode for testing
-- ⏱️ 250ms delay between file checks to reduce load
+- ⏱️ Configurable delay between file checks (default: 0ms for maximum speed)
 - 🗃️ Cleans both filesystem and database records for consistency
+- 🚀 Memory-efficient processing with database preloading and bulk operations

 ## 📊 Monitoring and Logging